YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 Your Output should now greet our new beneficial RPG overlord.

-All global functionality will done here, and called with ease as `RPG.[x]`, where [x] is any function or member contained within the RPG script.
+All global functionality will be done here, and called with ease as `RPG.[x]`, where [x] is any function or member contained within the RPG script.
 In the future we'll use this script for other universal functions such as rolling dice and all that fun stuff.

 ![globalcloud]